Skip to main content

 Build it in a spreadsheet with revenue drivers, expenses, tax reserves, and opening and closing cash.
 Keep a one-page assumptions note next to the model so each key number is explainable.
 Add downside and upside scenarios, review projected versus actual results on a recurring cadence, and update when rates, clients, payment timing, currency mix, or tax estimates change.

 Start with inputs you can defend, such as revenue drivers, rates, client mix, fixed costs, and expected payment terms.
 Then document the assumptions most likely to break the outcome, especially client concentration, payment delays, currency exposure, and tax exposure.
-Where local rules matter, add the current requirement after verification.
+Where local rules matter, keep that input marked as unconfirmed until you have current support.

 Stress-test the risks most likely to break cash flow: a major client pays late, a major client drops, and a less favorable currency or tax outcome.
 Public-company guidance treats 10% or more revenue from one customer as a concentration point.
 That is not a private-business rule, but it is still a useful warning signal.
 If concentration is high, run a downside case that shows how long your cash lasts if that revenue slows or stops.

 Yes, but use it as support, not as a substitute for required documents.
 Lenders generally need documented income, assets, employment, credit history, and monthly expenses, so the model should align with the rest of your file.
 If a lender uses Fannie Mae-style treatment, 25% or greater ownership may be treated as self-employment and a two-year earnings history is generally expected.
-Requirements vary by lender and product, so add the current requirement after verification.
+Requirements vary by lender and product, so keep lender-specific expectations unconfirmed until the reviewer confirms them.

 A pro forma tests future outcomes under assumptions, while a budget sets spending targets and resource limits.
 A generic template gives you structure, but a custom model reflects your real drivers, terms, and scenarios.
 Use a template to start quickly, then customize it before high-stakes decisions or external review.